Betting on the WWE in 2021

 Yes, there is no typo in the title.
 You are officially able to bet on the World Wrestling Entertainment staged wrestling matches.
 For those of you that have seen the light and know that the WWE is staged, you are probably confused.
 Don’t worry, we will hold your hand and walk you through this.
-For the rest of you, we are about to break your hearts.

 Pro WWE Wrestling is scripted, and the winners and losers are predetermined.
 That being said, only a very few select people know the outcome of these events, and they guard that information with their lives.
 For this reason, several online sportsbooks will allow fans to bet on the outcomes of major WWE events.